-All Windows admins know that after a computer or a user is added to an Active Directory security group, new permissions to access domain resources or new GPOs are not immediately applied.
-To update group membership and apply the assigned permissions or Group Policies, you need to restart the computer (if a computer account was added to the domain group) or perform a logoff and logon (for the user).
-This is because AD group memberships are updated when a Kerberos ticket is created, which occurs on system startup or when a user authenticates during login.
+After you add a computer or a user account to an Active Directory security group, the new access permissions or the new GPOs are not applied immediately.
+To update the group membership and apply the assigned permissions or Group Policies, you need to restart the computer or perform a logoff and logon (for the user).
+This is because AD group memberships are only updated when the Kerberos ticket is issued, which happens when the system boots or when a user is authenticated at logon.

-You can get the list of groups the current user is a member of in the command prompt using the following commands:
+You can list the domain security groups that the current user is a member of with the command:

 whoami /groups